Icenium/bond-content/layout-and-navigation/lesson-3.md

 <hr data-action="end" />

 As noted above, Kendo UI allows you to perform navigation with code or declaratively, primarially though the `href` attribute on links and the use of urls or fragments starting with the pound or hash character (#).
+We used the code approach in the last step, but we can make this even simpler.

 <hr data-action="start" />